 Our precision plastics group at Flex is the largest medical mold builder in the world.
 Using the very latest specialist technology and a sophisticated network of production capability within the company, we can split workloads across different sites and create a vertically integrated workflow to optimize efficiency.

-In this project, for example, we used several injection molding machines at Manchester, New Hampshire; Buffalo Grove, Illinois; and Tempe, Arizona.
-Our US sites were supported by our team in Hägglingen, Switzerland with the AD Plate, and teams in Pamplona, Spain and Sonderborg, Denmark supported tooling with standard components, steel procurement and support, and technical expertise.
+In this project, for example, we used several injection molding machines at Manchester, Connecticut; Buffalo Grove, Illinois; and Tempe, Arizona.
+Our U.S. sites were supported by our team in Hägglingen, Switzerland with the AD Plate, and teams in Pamplona, Spain and Sonderborg, Denmark supported tooling with standard components, steel procurement and support, and technical expertise.

 Pipettes production for antibody testing